Trundicho/warp-reader-vaadin/README.md

 ### Deployment

-The default profile in the pom.xml builds a tomcat ready war.
+The default profile in the pom.xml builds a tomcat ready war in the target folder.
-There is also a jetty profile that builds a jetty ready war.
+There is also a jetty profile that builds a jetty ready war in the target folder.

 ## Built With